Smith Jr. vs Geffrard: Working for the weekend Saturday, ESPN

 It’s a relief for many people and the opportunity of a lifetime for Geffrard (18-2 12 KOs).
 ESPN, ESPN Deportes, and ESPN+ air the Top Rank card from the Turning Stone Casino, starting with the undercard on ESPN+ at 7:45 pm ET/4:45 pm PT and the main event on all networks at 10 pm ET/7 p.m.
 PT.

 Geffrard makes for an intriguing opponent.
 He was initially signed after a promising amateur career but lost his first two fights and had to find another promoter.
-He’s been battling back ever since and is riding an 18 fight win streak.
-He’s only had one 12 round fight, and it was in 2016.
+Geffard’s been battling back ever since and is riding an 18 fight win streak with only one 12 round fight in 2016.
 He’s fought just once since, an eight-round unanimous decision over veteran Denis Grachev.
 In one fell swoop, a victory Saturday would make him the early Comeback/Upset Fighter of 2022.

 Not many people give Geffrard a shot, except Geffrard.
 Bet MGM has Geffrard +650 at press time, with Smith Jr. -1200 to retain his title.
 But there are some intriguing clues o Geffard’s resume making him worth some respect.
-He’s trained by Kevin Cunningham.
-He’s been a sparring partner for both Sergey Kovalev and Canelo Alvarez.
+He’s trained by Kevin Cunningham and has been a sparring partner for both Sergey Kovalev and Canelo Alvarez.
 He’s got a decent chin, has never been stopped or knocked down.
 And – he said yes to the fight.

 When Star Boxing promoter Joe DeGuardia called Geffrard, he was in the sauna cutting weight before his scheduled fight last Friday.
 Multiple potential replacements had already turned DeGuardia down.